 Group Beverage Director Ryan Lotz’s thoughtful cocktail program showcases subtle riffs on the traditional, including a Dirty Martini with spice from black pepper and richness from a slick of olive oil.
 Lotz’ classic Mojito will have added tang from housemade rosé syrup, and a Gimlet gets a touch of acidity from grapefruit and a homemade salted lime cordial.
-Four draft lines boast the team’s favorite suds, and a 25-bottle wine list will offer well-known grapes from small producers who care about their craft.
+Four draft lines boast the team’s favorite suds, and a wine list will offer well-known grapes from small producers who care about their craft.

 Designed by Boston’s Hacin & Associates (Shore Leave, No Relation, Myers & Chang), Black Lamb’s décor aims to make guests feel comfortable and at ease.
 The 46-seat dining room’s deep greens and rich earth tones are contrasted by clean, light gray walls and a mix of wooden finishes.
 South End architecture informed the interior’s materials, colors and textures.
 Massimo Mongiardo, the muralist behind Shore Leave’s striking tropics-to-Japan transition wall, is responsible for Black Lamb’s simple, hand-painted artwork depicting whimsical black and white lambs, and the historic building’s exterior.
-A 14-seat bar, 6-seat raw bar, and 28-seat patio round out Black Lamb’s seating options.